dmorse/pscfpp/README.md

 ## History

-This C++/CUDA version of PSCF is intended to supersede the older Fortran PSCF program.
-The older Fortran program is maintained in a separate github.com repository at https://github.com/dmorse/pscf.
+This C++/CUDA version of PSCF is intended to supersede an older Fortran program of the same name.
+The older Fortran PSCF program is maintained in a separate github.com repository at https://github.com/dmorse/pscf.
 This new version currently provides almost all of the capabilities of the older Fortran program, and several important new capabilities, as discussed below.